aer0usa/aer0usa.github.io/nmc200questions.md

 Romans 11:14 NKJV - *if by any means I may provoke to jealousy [those who are] my flesh and save some of them.*

-### 10. Explain how Gentiles are included in "the commonwealth of Israel" and explain how this relates to the Body of Messiah becoming G-d's holy residence.
+### 10. “The Commonwealth of Israel”

+#### How Are Gentiles Included in “The Commonwealth of Israel”?

+Since Gentiles have been grafted in to the Olive Tree, Gentiles are involved in “the well-being of the community” of Israel.
+Jews and Gentiles in Messiah Yeshua share the same rights, values, and relationship with the living God.
+Jews and Gentiles in Messiah Yeshua share in fellowship, a common set of values, and way of life.

+Eph 2:14-15 NKJV - *For He Himself is our peace, who has made both one, and has broken down the middle wall of separation, having abolished in His flesh the enmity, [that is], the law of commandments [contained] in ordinances, so as to create in Himself one new man [from] the two, [thus] making peace*

+Eph 2:19 NKJV - *Now, therefore, you are no longer strangers and foreigners, but fellow citizens with the saints and members of the household of God*

+#### How Does This Relate to the Body of Messiah Becoming G-d’s Holy Residence?

+Eph 2:20-22 NKJV - *having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief corner[stone], in whom the whole building, being fitted together, grows into a holy temple in the Lord, in whom you also are being built together for a dwelling place of God in the Spirit.*

 ### 11. New Covenant

 a.
 Summarize G-d's purpose for

-    1. the Mosaic Covenant
+1. The Mosaic Covenant
-    2. the New Covenant
+2. The New Covenant

 b.
 Describe how these Covenants are different from each other.

 ### 12. Summarize each of the three provisions (internal, miraculous, and universal) promised in the New Covenant.

-### 13. …
+### 13. The Law

 a.
 Explain the impact of faith (in Yeshua) on the Law's Parameters, Authority, and Glory.

 b.
 Also, describe how Messianic believers might fall into the trap of "legalism"

 c.
 Explain how we can avoid legalism to live a heavenly life here on Earth.